-A project that is proposed as a solution for a transmission need driven by a Public Policy the NYPSC determines that the project should proceed to request the necessary local, state, and federal authorizations for construction and operation of the project.
+A project that is proposed as a solution for a transmission need driven by a Public Policy Requirement and that is evaluated by the ISO is eligible for cost allocation under this tariff when the NYPSC determines that the project should proceed to request the necessary local, state, and federal authorizations for construction and operation of the project.
 The ISO shall post on its website a list of all projects that the NYPSC has determined should proceed to request necessary approvals.